DavidCdeB/surf/README.md

 Because the problem is that the `x` values are not "sampled" at the same points in the two sets, I think that what I would need to do is to reconstruct the two 2D functions/surfaces `z_{1}(x,y)` and `z_{2}(x,y)` based on these unevenly spaced points, i.e. interpolate between the measured points.
 For this we could use the [scipy.interpolate.griddata functionality](https://docs.scipy.org/doc/scipy-0.18.1/reference/generated/scipy.interpolate.griddata.html)

 In the example posted in that link, I have to use the `np.mgrid` function, where both `x` and `y` have to have the same length.
-The problem is that, as explained above, this is not the case in this problem.
+The problem is that, as explained above, this is not the case.